Updated - March 28, 2022

 OHIP doesn’t offer coverage for many assistive devices.
 This program may be the best bet for seniors who have physical disabilities.

 The province also offers senior assistance for those who need to make changes to a home or vehicle.
 Adding a wheelchair ramp or remodeling a walk-in shower could help you stay in your own home longer.
+For a more detailed explanation on the Assistive Devices Program, be sure to check out our article here.

 The Government of Ontario provides information on how to find housing for seniors.
 Common types of housing include nursing homes and retirement homes.